Azure/accelerator-bootstrap-modules/README.md

-# Azure Landing Zones Accelerator Bootstrap Modules
+# Accelerator Bootstrap Modules

-This repository contains the Terraform modules that are used to deploy the Azure Landing Zones (ALZ) bootstrap environment.
+This repository contains the Terraform modules that are used to deploy the bootstrap environments.

 ## Bootstrap Configuraiton Schema